 Frequently Asked Questions

-Where do first-year students live on the Catholic University campus?
+Where do first-year and transfer students live on the Catholic University campus?

 Are first-year students required to live on campus?

 Yes, Catholic University strongly believes in the benefits that on-campus living has to offer to freshman students in terms of academic success, personal development and involvement within the Catholic University campus community.
 As such, Catholic University requires all freshman, sophomore, and junior undergraduate students to live in on-campus housing.
 For more information please refer to the Student Housing Policy on the University Policy page.
 Transfers students whose academic status is freshman or sophomore may also be required to live on-campus.